alisha-dsz/100-days-of-code-python/README.md

 * Develop a strong understanding of Python and its libraries.
 * Practice GUI development and event-driven programming.
 * Learn file handling and persistent data storage.
-* Work with JSON for structured data storage.
+* Work with JSON and CSV for structured data storage.
+* Learn and practice Pandas for data processing.
 * Practice exception handling and debugging.
+* Build applications that maintain data between sessions.
+* Work with external Python libraries.
+* Improve problem-solving and logical thinking skills.
 * Build a portfolio that demonstrates consistent learning and practical experience.
-* Improve problem-solving and logical thinking skills.
-* Learn to work with external Python libraries.
 * Track my progress throughout the **100 Days of Code** bootcamp.

 ---